guidance-guarantee-programme/alternative_planner/README.md

-# Welsh Planner
+# Alternative Planner

-The Welsh planner, for Welsh-language booking requests.
+The alternative planner, for Welsh-language booking requests and BSL video appointments.